Allensyney/github-demo/README.md

 #ABOUT ME
 I have worked as a python developer for over 20 years.

-# What's this project for
+# Project Overview

 This project is for beginners to learn how to use git and github.

 # How to contribute

-Any kind of contribute is welcome!
+Pull and push,help me to find out questions!

 # Purpose of project

-###ALL RIGHTS RESERVED
+###ALL RIGHTS RESERVED by AllenSyney